 2. Many vendors use brand names for their various data transmission offering.
 For example, AT&T’s “GigaMAN,” is a fiber optic-based Metro-Ethernet WAN service.
 Once you have selected your winning vendor, work with them to clarify the type of service you are receiving.

-3. Leased Lit Fiber can refer to two distinct services.
+3. Leased Lit Fiber (with or without Internet Access) can refer to two distinct services.

 - Leased Lit Fiber with Internet Access is an Internet access connection delivered over leased lit fiber transport